OleksandrKochenko/dZENcode-test-assignment/README.md

 For this project were used:

 - Node.js
 - Express.js
 - MongoDB (Mongoose)
+- Docker

-- vercel.com - for deployment
+- Vercel - for deployment

 ## Other dependencies